Prevention of Slips, Trips and Falls

-Statistics show that the majority (66%) of falls happen on the same level resulting from slips and trips.
-The remaining 34% are falls from a height.
+Statistics show that the majority (67%) of falls happen on the same level resulting from slips and trips.
+The remaining 30% are falls from a height.
 This document will summarize information on "falls on the same level" (slips and trips).
-Falls from an elevation, such as falls from ladders, roofs, down stairs or from jumping to a lower level, etc., is discussed in the Safety Belts, Harnesses, and Lanyards document since each type of fall requires different features in a fall prevention program.
+Falls from an elevation, such as falls from ladders, roofs, down stairs or from jumping to a lower level, etc., is discussed in other documents since each type of fall must be assessed as part of a fall prevention program.

 Slips happen where there is too little friction or traction between the footwear and the walking surface.
 Common causes of slips are:

-Both slips and trips result from some a kind of unintended or unexpected change in the contact between the feet and the ground or walking surface.
-This shows that good housekeeping, quality of walking surfaces (flooring), selection of proper footwear, and appropriate pace of walking are critical for preventing fall accidents.
+Both slips and trips result from unintended or unexpected change in the contact between the feet and the ground or walking surface.
+This fact shows that good housekeeping, quality of walking surfaces (flooring), selection of proper footwear, and appropriate pace of walking are critical for preventing fall incidents.

 Good housekeeping is the first and the most important (fundamental) level of preventing falls due to slips and trips.
 It includes:

 - removing obstacles from walkways and always keeping walkways free of clutter